 Linder consulted the following organisations to inform her Art on the Underground commission at Southwark station: The Cuming Museum Collection, London Transport Museum, Museum of London, Royal Botanic Gardens Kew, Royal Horticultural Society, Zoological Society London.

-The commission will coincide with a major new performance piece on the 9 November.
+The commission will coincide with a major new performance piece on 9 November 2018.